nico534/github_datacite/README.md

 - `githubUrl` URL to the GitHub instance.
 Default: `https://github.com`
 - `githubApiUrl` URL to the GitHub API.
 Dafault: `https://api.github.com`

 This action will generate the DataCite xml and save it in the output `datacitexml`.
+This output can now for example be used as artifact for a GitHub release.

 ## Example
-Example usage to generate a `data-cite.xml` file on the main branch:
+Example usage to generate a `data-cite.xml` file on the main branch and as an artifact ready to download:
 ```yaml
 name: Create GitHub DataCite xml file
 on: